You are here:

 Mail

 Italian post offices are open from Monday to Friday from 8.30 am to 1.30 pm and on Saturday from 8.30 am to 12 am.
-In the afternoon normally they are closed.
-Despite in post offices, one gets stamps also at the tobacconist’s.
-Letters and post cards normally are stamped with €0.65.
+The usually close for the afternoon.
+Stamps can also be acquired at the tobacconist’s.
+Letters and post cards normally are stamped with € 0.65.

 Money